-A career in healthcare offers challenging work, the opportunity to make a difference in the lives of others, and the flexibility to work in nearly any city in the nation.
-Medical assistants (MA) provide both administrative and clinical assistance in the healthcare setting by scheduling appointments, processing insurance claims, handling medical records, obtaining patient vital signs and medical history, collecting specimens, and more.
+A career in healthcare can be challenging work, the opportunity to make a difference in the lives of others, and the flexibility to work in nearly any city in the nation.
+Medical assistants (MAs) provide both administrative and clinical assistance in the healthcare setting by scheduling appointments, processing insurance claims, handling medical records, obtaining patient vital signs and medical history, collecting specimens, and more.

-Medical assistants work with patients, family members, doctors, nurses, and other members of the healthcare team.
-They are a valuable member of the team that diagnoses, prevents, and treats health conditions for patients from all walks of life.
+Medical assistants work with patients, family members, doctors, nurses, and other healthcare professionals.
+They are valuable members of the team that diagnoses, prevents, and treats health conditions for patients.
 They work in family practice, podiatry, internal medicine, obstetrics and gynecology, ENT, and more.

-While most people who choose a career in the healthcare industry need at least four years of college, medical assistants can complete their certificate program in less than a year.
-That means that while your peers are still working on their general education requirements, you can be caring for patients in the field.
+While many people who choose a career in the healthcare industry need at least four years of college, medical assistants can often complete their certificate program in less than a year.
+That means that while your peers are still working on their general education requirements, you could be caring for patients in the field.

 Despite a shorter certificate or degree program, medical assistants work alongside doctors, nurses, advanced practice clinicians, clinical scientists, radiology techs, and more, collaborating to provide care to patients that, in many cases, will save or change their lives.

-Just like many doctors and nurses often choose a specialty, medical assistants can become specialized in their field, making them an invaluable member of the team and allowing them to learn and practice advanced skills.
+Just like many doctors and nurses often choose a specialty, medical assistants can become specialized in their field, making them invaluable members of the team and allowing them to learn and practice advanced skills.

 Medical assistants are often promoted to office managers, billing managers, or practice managers.
 Education, experience, and specialization can help improve your chances of advancement in your field.